MICHELLE: Hey, MJ! What did Geronimo say when he jumped out of an airplane?

 And man, yes, the similarities with We Were There are pretty striking.
 Not so much the plot, but Yuki and Yano are so much alike they’re practically interchangeable.
 And the discoveries our heroine makes about their romantic pasts are rather similar, as well.
 I wonder if that’s part of why VIZ hasn’t licensed it.

-MELINDA: Oh, you may have a point!
+MJ: Oh, you may have a point!
 One thing I’m glad of is that at least Akahoshi is not as straightforwardly awesome as Takeuchi, which I’m hoping means that I won’t have to be heartbroken over his inevitable rejection by Sachi.
 Heh.

 MICHELLE: Yeah, he’s a really interesting character!
 Just another example of Shiina’s flair for developing her supporting characters in unexpected ways.
 Who could tell from the first couple of chapters that he would wind up being so important to the story?
 It’s hard to tell whether he genuinely wants Sachi to “save” him in a way, bestow upon him the faith she had for Yuki, or if this is another deliberate attempt to seduce a girl on his part.
 Is she a challenge?
 Does he genuinely like her?

-MELINDA: In any case, I’m dying to find out!
+MJ: In any case, I’m dying to find out!
 Which I guess means that I’m hooked.

 MICHELLE: Me, too!
 Thanks again, JManga (and Shueisha)!
 I seriously was not getting far with my German editions and Google Translate!
 I hope we get more volumes of this (and Pride) in the near future.